15 unusual indoor activities in Toronto

 Here's a round-up of unusual indoor activities you can do in Toronto.

 If you're preparing for a zombie apocalypse, knife throwing is a skill you'll want to hone.
 The TKTO facility will test your precision skills, as the goal is to have your dagger hit a tiny target.
-You can also BYOB.

 Chances are, you won't be taking the pilot's seat anytime soon, but Threshold Aviation offers the next best thing.
 If you want to try totally different, head over and test your skills in a simulator inside a real cockpit from a scrapped Boeing 737-500.